tsinis/sealed_world/packages/sealed_countries/README.md

 ### Additional information

+If you like this package, please give it a star or like.
 For more information on using this package, check out the API documentation.
 PRs or ideas are always welcome.
 If you have any issues or suggestions for the package, please file them in the GitHub repository.

 ### References, credits and sources